John Burgoyne: Politics

-Early American War of Independence
+American War of Independence

+Early campaigns

-In the army, he had been promoted to major-general.
-At the outbreak of the American Revolutionary War, he was appointed to a command, and arrived in Boston in May 1775, a few weeks after the first shots of the war had been fired.
-He participated as part of the garrison during the Siege of Boston, although he did not see action at the Battle of Bunker Hill, in which the British forces were led by William Howe and Henry Clinton.
+In the army, he had been promoted to major-general and made Governor of Fort William (commander of the major British Army garrison in Scotland).
+At the outbreak of the American Revolutionary War, he was appointed to command British reinforcements, and arrived in Boston in May 1775, a few weeks after the first shots of the war had been fired.
+He participated as part of the garrison during the Siege of Boston, although he did not see action at the Battle of Bunker Hill, in which the British forces, led by William Howe and Henry Clinton, won a pyrrhic victory against the Americans, with many British casualties.
 Frustrated by the lack of opportunities, he returned to England long before the rest of the garrison, which evacuated the city in March 1776.

-In 1776, he was at the head of the British reinforcements that sailed up the Saint Lawrence River and relieved Quebec City, which was under siege by the Continental Army.
-He led forces under General Guy Carleton in the drive that chased the Continental Army from the province of Quebec.
+In 1776, he was at the head of the British reinforcements that sailed up the Saint Lawrence River and relieved Quebec City, which was under siege by the American forces of Continental Army, seeking to bring Canada into the revolutionary cause.
+Under British General Guy Carleton Burgoyne led forces that expelled the Continental Army from the province of Quebec.
 Carleton then led the British forces onto Lake Champlain, but was, in Burgoyne's opinion, insufficiently bold when he failed to attempt the capture of Fort Ticonderoga after winning the naval Battle of Valcour Island in October.